 - Fourth Preference: Brothers and sisters of adult U.S. citizens.

-Once USCIS receives your visa petition (FORM I-130, Petition for Alien Relative), it will be approved or denied.
-USCIS notifies the person who filed the petition of the decision.
-If an approval is issued USCIS will then send the approved visa petition to the Department of State’s National Visa Center (NVC), where it will remain until an immigrant visa number is available.
-The National Visa Center will notify the foreign national when the visa petition is received and again when an immigrant visa number is available.
-You will need to maintain contact with the National Visa Center to avoid complications with the case including termination.
-You also should contact the NVC if you change your address or if there is a change in your personal situation, or that of your petitioning relative , that may affect eligibility for an immigrant visa, such as reaching age 21, marriage, divorce, or death of a spouse.
+Once USCIS receives your documentation (FORM I-130, Note for Alien Relative), it will be approved or denied.
+USCIS notifies the person who filed the record of the decision.
+If approval is issued USCIS will then send the approved permit certificate to the Department of State’s National Visa Center (NVC), where it will remain until an immigrant grant number is available.
+The national authorities will notify the foreigner when the sanction prayer is received and again when an immigrant documentation number is available.
+You will need to maintain contact with the NVC to avoid complications with the case including termination.
+You also should contact the NVC if you change your address or if there is a change in your personal situation or that of your petitioning kinsperson, that may affect eligibility for an immigrant record, such as reaching age 21, marriage, divorce, or death of a spouse.

-Source: U.S. Citizenship and Immigration Services with additional editing by Adan G. Vega
+Source: U.S. Citizenship and Migration Services with additional editing by Adan G. Vega

 CONTACT A BOARD-CERTIFIED IMMIGRATION ATTORNEY AT ADAN G. VEGA & ASSOCIATES, PLLC

 We represent clients worldwide and offer consultations with an experienced Board-Certified displacement lawyer, either by telephone or at our Houston office.
 To schedule an appointment to talk privately with one of our experienced attorneys, call (713) 527-9606 or .